 To get the most out of this training, I need you to commit to reading the course in full before you start your hiring process.

-You have exercises to complete in the coming sections and many need you to take the time to carefully consider your next steps, so do not rush this process.
+You have exercises to complete in the following sections, and most need you to take the time to consider your next steps carefully, so do not rush this process.